-With NAET, we will get to the root cause and identify the allergen which is causing the allergy — in this case, the animal dander.
+With us, we will get to the root cause and identify the allergen which is causing the allergy — in this case, the animal dander.

-NAET uses Muscle Response Testing (MRT) to confirm the presence of allergic reactivity.
+We use Muscle Response Testing (MRT) to confirm the presence of allergic reactivity.
 Once identified, the practitioner will use spinal manipulation, acupressure, and/or acupuncture procedures to eliminate the allergy.
-The treatment is geared to re-program the brain’s negative responses towards the allergen(s) to a positive response whenever these substances are contacted in the future.
+The treatment is geared to reprogram the brain’s negative responses towards the allergen(s) to a positive response whenever these substances are contacted in the future.

 Testing Owner’s Allergy to an Animal

 You can check your allergy to your pets, and your pet’s allergy towards you using the same method.

 The owner’s muscle is tested by the tester while the owner holds the allergen (animal dander) on her hand.